arslanM121/Arslan-and-Zain-project/README.md

 Home Section: A hero section introducing Arslan Malik with a background image and a call-to-action for newsletter subscription.

 About Me Section: Details about Arslan's background, skills, experience, and education.
 It includes a tabbed interface for organizing information.
 Services Section: Highlights Arslan's services as a Full Stack Developer.
 Each service is presented in a card format with an icon, title, and description.
 Portfolio Section: Showcases Arslan's work with images and descriptions.
 Each project is presented in a card format.
 Contact Section: Provides a contact form for users to reach out to Arslan.
 Social media icons are also included.

+Acknowledgments
+The website uses the AOS library for smooth scroll animations.
+Font Awesome provides icons used throughout the website.
+Google Sheets API is utilized for form submissions.